 4. Not Following Through with Consequences

 Montessori educator and PATH International certified therapeutic riding instructor Samantha Facciolo says, “One common mistake I see parents making about discipline is not following through with appropriate consequences.
 Take an unruly child in a community pool: The parent might warn the child, ‘If you don’t stop screaming/splashing people, we’re going home.’
 Too often, the parent might reissue the demand several times without following through.
-In this case, the child is being taught that it’s okay to not respect the limits set and, consequently, is not learning self-regulation.
+In this case, the child is being taught that it’s okay not to respect the limits set and, consequently, is not learning self-regulation.
 Empty threats send the message that the parent doesn’t need to be trusted and doesn’t need to be listened to.”

 Facciolo outlines three ways to stop making this discipline mistake.
 First, outline clear expectations for how the child should behave and offer age-appropriate explanations for your expectations.
 “Explain these before the child is distracted by the excitement and stimuli of the outing.
 Parents can also outline what consequence–not punishment–will result if the appropriate behaviors are not exhibited.”